-- a) Leak check containers and connection before use. - b) Flammable gases shall be stored in well-ventilated areas, away from oxidizers, pyrophoric gases, highly toxic gases, flammable liquids, open flames, sparks and sources of heat. - c) Flammable gases shall be separated from other hazards.
-(See Section 6.1.) - d) An energy relief wall or blast roof should be incorporated into the design if flammable gases are stored in large quantities indoors.
-This wall or roof is designed to allow dissipation of pressure arising from an explosion. - e) The use of portable electronic devices, e.g. mobile handphones and walkie-talkies, is prohibited, unless the devices have been proven to be intrinsically safe. - f) Do not vent flammable gases to the atmosphere except through a properly designed system. - g) National regulations may limit the total quantity of flammable gases allowed to be stored and may require a risk assessment. - h) Prohibit sources of ignition, e.g. cigarette smoking. - i) Electrical equipment in the vicinity of flammable gases should be intrinsically safe following zoning guidelines in national regulations.
-If national regulations are not available, consult IEC (International Electro-technical Commission) or NEC (National Electrical Code). - j) Non-sparking tools are to be used when working around flammable gases. - k) All piping, cabinet and equipment used to handle flammable gases should have electrical continuity sources and should be earthed. - I) Flashback arrestors should be used, where appropriate, in pipes containing flammable gases.
+- a) Use the appropriate protective equipment to prevent potential flash or burn injury. - b) Leak check containers and connection before use. - c) Flammable gases shall be stored in well-ventilated areas, away from oxidizers, pyrophoric gases, highly toxic gases, flammable liquids, open flames, sparks and sources of heat. - d) Flammable gases shall be separated from other hazards.
+(See Section 6.1.) - e) Where required by national codes, energy relief wall or blast roof may be required.
+This wall or roof is designed to allow dissipation of pressure arising from an explosion. - f) The use of non-classified portable electronic devices, e.g. mobile handphones and walkie-talkies, is prohibited. - g) Do not vent flammable gases to the atmosphere except through a properly designed system. - h) National regulations may limit the total quantity of flammable gases allowed to be stored and may require a risk assessment. - i) Prohibit sources of ignition, e.g. cigarette smoking.
+Minimize to the extent possible all sources of ignition.
+This would also include static electric charges. - Electrical equipment in the vicinity of flammable gases should be intrinsically safe following zoning guidelines in national regulations.
+If national regulations are not available, consult IEC (International Electro-technical Commission) or NEC (National Electrical Code). - k) Non-sparking tools are to be used when working around flammable gases. - I) All piping, cabinet and equipment used to handle flammable gases should have electrical continuity sources and should be earthed. - m) Flashback arrestors should be used, where appropriate, in pipes containing flammable gases.